Jarmill/jarmill.github.io/_projects/peak_project.md

 ---
 layout: page
 title: Peak Estimation
-description: Bound extreme values of state functions using occupation measure techniques
+description: Quantify the safety of trajectories using occupation measure techniques
 img:
 importance: 1
 category: active
 ---

 Peak estimation is the practice of finding the maximum value of a state function over trajectories of a dynamical system.
-Instances of peak estimation include finding the  speed of a car, the height of an aircraft, the voltage in a power line, etc. Peak estimation may be used to quantify the safety of trajectories.
+Instances of peak estimation include finding the  speed of a car, the height of an aircraft, the voltage in a power line, etc. Peak estimation can be applied towards safety quantification, such as by measuring the safety of a trajectory by its distance of closest approach to an unsafe set.
 This project extends the occupation measure framework developed for optimal control and peak estimation.
 The Moment-Sum-of-Squares hierarchy is employed to obtain convergent bounds to the true peak value when all system data is polynomial.

+This thesis was defended on April 3, 2023.
+Information is available at <a href="/assets/pdf/Thesis_Final.pdf">[Thesis]</a>, <a href="/assets/pdf/Thesis_Presentation.pdf">[Slides]</a>, <a href="/assets/pdf/Thesis_Bonus.pdf">[Bonus Slides]</a>, <a href="/assets/pdf/Safety_Poster__PhD_Expo.pdf">[Poster]</a>.

 Our first step to perform this quantification involved measuring the constraint violation using maximin optimization, yielding a safety margin (with safety verified if this margin is negative) {% cite miller2020recovery %}.
 Peak estimation may also occur for dynamics with compact-valued time-dependent or time-independent uncertainty (including switching) {% cite miller2021uncertain %}.
 An extension of this includes quantifying the safety of trajectories by finding the distance of closest approach to an unsafe set {% cite miller2021distance %}.